FractalBlocks/Fractal/docs/tutorial/readme.md

   ])
 ```

-The `h` function is a helper to create view elements
+The `h` function is a helper to create view elements.

-The `s` is the state variable and ctx is the context, we will go deeper in context later
+The `s` is the state variable.

-- Should have a text for showing the actual value
+3. Should have a text for showing the actual value

 ```typescript
 const view: View<S> =